BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 *	The Maintenance Officer will help the mother work out all the things she must pay for every month, how much money she earns and how much money the father earns.
 *	If the father says that he is not the father of the child, the mother needs to ask the court to order a paternity test.
 *	The Magistrate will listen to both the parents' stories.
 They will ask both of them to show how much they earn and how much they pay every month for things like rent, electricity and food.
 *	The Magistrate then decides how much the father must pay for the children.
-The Magistrate will make this amount an “Order of Court”, in writing.
+The Magistrate will make this amount an ‘Order of Court’, in writing.
-*	If the mother agrees with how much the father must pay for the children, the Maintenance Officer will get both parents to sign a paper called an “Order of Court”.
+*	If the mother agrees with how much the father must pay for the children, the Maintenance Officer will get both parents to sign a paper called an ‘Order of Court’.
 This says that the father must pay the agreed amount of money every week or every month.
 *	If the mother does not agree, or if the father does not come to the office on that date, then the officer will say their case must go to the Maintenance Court.
 The court sends notices to both parents telling them to come to the Maintenance Court on a certain date.
 *	The father must pay the maintenance amount every week or month to the Maintenance Office.
 The mother must then collect the money from the Maintenance Office.
 The money can also be paid into her bank account.
 This will save her from having to collect the money from the office.